jnewmar/deel-task/README.md

 - Note 5 : Only unpaid jobs could be paid it

-- Note 6 : The payment operation will be successful only if all the updates in the Job data, client balance, and contractor balance were successful, if not the operation will fail and no data is updated
+- Note 6 : The payment operation will be successful only if all the updates in the Job data, client balance, and contractor balance were successful, if not, the operation will fail and no data is updated

 ### GET /admin/best-profession